 - White balance

-- If image stabilization is active
+- If image stabilisation is active

 - ISO setting